Guigang Guangxi, China Travel Guide

 Rental options exist, though self-driving needs specific permits for foreigners.

 No regular tour buses or hop-on-hop-off services for general tourism.
-Local organized groups on a tour might use private coaches.
+Local organized guided tour groups might use private coaches.

 Limited to local short-distance river crossings or specific scenic excursions, not a general mode for tourists.

 Mass transit and older public spaces may lack full accessibility.
-Newer infrastructure may possess more amenities for people with disabilities.
+Newer infrastructure may feature additional accessible features.

 Not generally available for individual tourists.